lreimer/packtpub-building-javaee8-webservices-section.4/README.md

 ### Video 4.3: Using ManagedExecutorService and Server-side Callbacks

-In this video we are showing how to use JSON-P for flexible JSON processing.
+In this video is showing how to use ManagedExecutorService and Server-side Callbacks to calculate Fibonacci numbers async.

 | Method | URI | Status | Description |
 |--------|-----|--------|-------------|